 – react to directives

 It’s understandable the discouragement and frustration you’ll feel when you’re keen on changing jobs but have no luck with your job search, and you keep getting rejection letters.
 Often this discouragement could affect a job search and can come through in your application letters and meetings.

 Let go of your negative feelings as much as possible, and focus on what you can control, not on what you are powerless to change.
 Be positive about your skills and what you have to offer a new employer.

 Depending on your location, there are several places to go for help; don’t hesitate to use them.

 We live in a society where the idea of success is one that glamorizes overwork, over efficiency and exhaustion.
-We are told to aim higher, be all that we can be, and conquer any barriers that stand in our way.
-The image of the super-successful fast-tracker who seems to have total control and manages to do it all has always been hard to ignore.
+Our peers tell us to aim higher, be all that we can be, and conquer any barriers that stand in our way.
+It’s hard to ignore the super-successful fast-tracker with total control and always doe it all.
 We must rethink our notion of success to one that includes our needs beyond work.

 You may wish to consider some options: